MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 Once you have chosen a material, the next step is to upload your STL to a Slicer.
 In this case we will be using Simplify3D.

-There are two guides to using Simplify3D: A quick guide for very easy and simple PLA parts such as a chess piece and a detailed guide for more complex parts and different materials.
+There are two guides to using Simplify3D: A quick guide for very easy and simple parts such as a chess piece and a detailed guide for more complex parts and different materials.

 Open up Simplify3D by double clicking the icon.